Insights Payroll

 Field widths are fixed, and short values get padded with leading zeros.
 A 13-digit Employer Unique ID with only 12 meaningful digits needs a leading zero; a daily basic salary of AED 250 entered as “25000” (fils, no decimal) is correct, while “250.00” rejects.
 Dates run the same way, as DDMMYYYY with no slashes, dashes or spaces, so 5 January 2026 is “05012026” rather than “5/1/2026”, and a missing leading zero on the day or month bounces the file.
 Amounts are all in fils, the smallest UAE currency unit, which trips up more teams than anything else: a net salary of AED 4,500.50 is “450050” in the SIF, and entering “4500.50” or “4500” fails numeric validation.

 Then there are the cross-checks against MoHRE.
 An employee registered on a monthly contract but paid weekly in the SIF rejects until the MoHRE contract is amended through the standard contract-modification process.
-The salary year and month in the EDR have to reflect the period being paid, not the date the file was generated, so December 2025 wages run in early January 2026 carry “2025” and “12”, not “2026” and “01”.
-And the agent bank checks funding cover at upload — cleared funds in the WPS account must equal or exceed the EDR total, a pending inbound transfer does not count, so fund the account at least two working days before you plan to upload.
+The salary year and month in the SCR have to reflect the period being paid, not the date the file was generated, so December 2025 wages run in early January 2026 carry “2025” and “12”, not “2026” and “01”.
+And the agent bank checks funding cover at upload — cleared funds in the WPS account must equal or exceed the SCR total, a pending inbound transfer does not count, so fund the account at least two working days before you plan to upload.

 From payroll engine to MoHRE acceptance